fis-jogos/ep1-rainining-man/README.md

 ## Objective
 While the boy is in free fall, the player needs to avoid the obstacles.
-The boy hava an umbrella with can be used for a little time to break the free fall.
+The boy has an umbrella that can be used for a little time to slow down.

 ![Raining Main img](https://raw.githubusercontent.com/TiagoAssuncao/raining-man/adding_hooks/images/firstversion.png)